mfem/web/src/tutorial/fem.md

 MFEM supports different assembly levels for $A$ (from global matrix to matrix-free) and many different [integrators](https://mfem.org/bilininteg/).
-You can also provide a variety of coefficients to the integrator, for example `PWConstCoefficient` to specify different material properties in different portions of the domain.
+You can also provide a variety of coefficients to the integrator, for example, `PWConstCoefficient` to specify different material properties in different portions of the domain.